InamMabaso/student-marks-system/README.md

 A beginner-friendly Python project that manages student records and marks.
 This project was built as part of my journey as a BSc IT student to strengthen my Python fundamentals and prepare for real-world software development.
+📓 This project was developed using Jupyter Notebook and Python.

 ---